-Now that you have got real about your current habits its important to understand your why so that you are motivated to take the important steps and make change.
+Now that you have got real about your current habits it's important to understand your "why" so that you are motivated to take the important steps and make the change.
 If you don’t know why you are making sacrifices and working so hard it will be easy to fail.

 Someone who manages their finances responsibly has peace of mind and knows how to:

 Save for the extras that make life enjoyable

 So it's important to track you’re spending and understand where your money is going.